 As a kid growing up in Chicago’s Hyde Park neighborhood, Gregory Samuels always thought he would become a teacher one day.
-While he’s not officially working in a classroom now that doesn’t mean his role as General Manager at The Dearborn doesn’t offer Samuels plenty of opportunities to educate his staff.
+While he’s not officially working in a classroom now that doesn’t mean his role as General Manager at The Dearborn doesn’t offer Gregory plenty of opportunities to educate his staff.
 “As it turns out, I get to teach a little every day while, at the same time, I get to make new friends of strangers,” he says.

-After college at New York University with a concentration in English Education, Samuels moved back home where a job as a server and floor manager at a small café and pizza bar near the University of Chicago sparked his interest in the hospitality industry.
+After college at New York University with a concentration in English Education, Gregory moved back home where a job as a server and floor manager at a small café and pizza bar near the University of Chicago sparked his interest in the hospitality industry.

-Eventually Samuels returned to Big Bowl where he became an assistant manager.
+Eventually Gregory returned to Big Bowl where he became an assistant manager.
 His responsibilities included re-engineering food and beverage ordering and inventory systems for the entire Big Bowl division; front-of-the-house staff hiring and training; and developing regular clientele through the creation of first-time guest appreciation initiatives.